From April to end of May 2019 Intys is organising the first Digital Transformation Challenge of Belgium.

 - To contact participants about future intern or job opportunities

-Any of the following reasons will justify a disqualification even if we feel sorry for that.
+Any of the following reasons will justify an elimination from the competition

 - Communicating and/or publishing any kind of data, questions or solutions in liaison with the challenge, and sharing directly or indirectly this information with any other contestant before the challenge has been closed;

-- Attempting to damage the website or taking action that may have a negative impact on the normal process/operating procedure of the challenge.
-Incidentally this may also be considered as a legal violation and the Organizer reserves the right to initiate a legal procedure and claim damages before the Court.
+- Attempting to damage the website or taking action that can cause a negative impact on the normal process/operating procedure of the challenge.
+Incidentally, this may also be considered as a legal violation and the organiser reserves the right to initiate a legal procedure and claim damages before the Court.

-- Taking any action in violation of the copyrights/IP that belong to the Authors of the questions.
+- Taking any action in violation of the copyrights/IP that belongs to the Authors of the questions.

-- Having multiple profiles while participating to the challenge.
+- Having multiple profiles while participating in the challenge.